namiri-tech/docs-rdme-ke/docs/REF/transaction-status.md

   <tbody>
     <tr>
       <td>
-        pending
+        Pending
       </td>

       <td>
-        DigiTax Queueing system is **pending** before trying to reach eTIMS
+        The transaction has been queued in the DigiTax Queueing system.
+        This is the initial status before eTIMS responds to our attempt to sync with their system.
       </td>

       <td>
         Check in later.
         If you set up [Callback URLs](https://ke.docs.digitax.tech/docs/callback-urls#/), we'll post to your system when the eTIMS sync is done.
+Expect a status of either **Failed** or **Completed**.
       </td>
     </tr>

     <tr>
       <td>
-        failed
+        Failed
       </td>

       <td>
+        eTIMS sync is complete.
-        eTIMS rejected the transaction
+        eTIMS rejected the transaction.
       </td>

       <td>
         Please initiate another transaction.
+        If this persists for several transactions, kindly initiate an email/ chat with us for DigiTax support team to intervene.
+        (**DigiTax chat** is at the bottom right of any page)
       </td>
     </tr>

     <tr>
       <td>
-        completed
+        Completed
       </td>

       <td>
+        eTIMS sync is complete.
-        eTIMS has received and accepted the transaction, and we have the final data
+        eTIMS has accepted the transaction, and we have the final data in DigiTax accessible via Dashboard, Apps, or API.
       </td>

       <td>